PERSOL HR DATA BANK in APAC

 Employment Act

 The Employment Act of 1955 was a statute that provides security for certain employees for a long time.
-However, the above-mentioned Amended Employment Act implemented in January 2023, in principle, provides that all the provisions came into apply to employees.
+However, the above-mentioned Amended Employment Act implemented in January 2023, in principle, provides that all the provisions shall apply to employees.
 This Act guarantees employees the right to receive overtime payments and the right to receive wages when taking annual paid leave, sick leave, and maternity leave.
 It should be noted that a company that violates the Employment Act may be subject to penalties.

 1. Applicability